cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 ## 12. Integration

-Click the **Integral tool** button on the left side of the spectrum.
-To integrate a signal, hold down the Shift key and move the mouse over the signal while holding down the left mouse button.
-Then release both the Shift and the left mouse button.
+Click onto the button **Integral tool** on the left side of the spectrum.
+To integrate a signal, hold down the shift key and move the mouse over the signal while holding down the left mouse button.
+Then let go of both the shift key and the left mouse button.
 Proceed in this way with each signal that you want to integrate.
-The integrals are displayed in a list on the right side of the spectrum in the **Integrals** button.
+The integrals are displayed in a list on the right-hand side of the spectrum in the panel **Integrals**.

-It is predefined that the relative number of all integrated H atoms is 100.
-To change the number, click on the sum symbol above the list.
-In the window that opens, you can either enter the number of H atoms manually and then click on **Set** or accept the number of H atoms specified by the sum formula by clicking on **Set** in the lower area.
+The pre-set relative number of all integrated H-atoms is 100.
+To change this number, click on the sum symbol above the list.
+A window opens where you can either enter the number of H-atoms manually and then click on **Set** or accept the number of H atoms specified by the structural formula by clicking on **Set** underneath it.

 ![](./img106.png)

 ![](./img106a.png)

-## 13. Delete integrals
+## 13. Deleting integrals

-If you want to delete a single integral, find the corresponding signal on the right side of the spectrum in the list in the **Integrals** field.
-Click the trash icon on the far right of the line, the integral will be deleted.
-Alternatively, you can click on the red fieldat the bottom of the spectrum that belongs to the respective integral.
+If you want to delete a single integral, find the corresponding signal on the right side of the spectrum in the list in the panel **Integrals**.
+Click the recycle bin icon on the far right of the line.
+The integral will be deleted.
+Alternatively, you can click onto the red field at the bottom of the spectrum that belongs to the respective integral.
 The corresponding integral will be deleted.

-If you want to delete all integrals, click on the trash icon located above the signal list in the **Integrals** button.
-Confirm that you want to delete all integrals by clicking **Yes** in the appearing window.
+IIf you want to delete all integrals, click onto the recycle bin icon located above the signal list in the panel **Integrals**.Confirm that you want to delete all integrals by clicking **Yes** in the pop-up window.

 ## 14. Picking ranges and determination of coupling constants